AndreasKarasenko/sentiment-in-marketing/README.md

 **Preprocessing**: Various approaches to transform text exist.
 Among them are: BoW, AutoEncoders, Pre-Trained embeddings (Glove) and modern Pre-Trained embeddings from BERT.
 We show how to use each approach and provide comparisons regarding predictive accuracy.

 **Training / Hyperparameter Tuning**: Since default values make little sense, HP tuning is a standard process.
 We show how to unify both traditional models like RF with more modern approaches like CNN in a single scikit-learn pipeline.

+## Notes
+For docstrings I used Github Copilot and adjusted where necessary.